Did you Know? List of Interesting Facts about Indians Delaware

 - Fact 13 - Headdresses: Roach headdresses (also called porcupine roaches) were worn by the men of many of the Delaware tribes.
 Roach headdresses were attached to a scalp-lock to look like a crest, with the rest of the head probably shaven.

-- Fact 14 - These Native Americans often used elm-bark or dugout canoes
+- Fact 14 - These Indians often used elm-bark or dugout canoes

 - Fact 15 - Face paint / War Paint: Men wore bright face paint in times of war.
 Tribal tattoos were also used to decorate their faces and bodies

 - Fact 18 - Weapons: Weapons included bows and arrows, war clubs, spears and knives

 We have included a selection of trivia and interesting facts about Indians of Delaware which we hope will be of help with homework.
 Most of these interesting facts about Indians Delaware are quite amazing and some are little known pieces of trivia!
 Many of these interesting and random pieces of information and fun facts about Indians Delaware and info will help you increase your knowledge on the subject of Indians Delaware.